mrghozzi/M4_BusJob/README.md

 - Interactive line selection menu using `qb-menu`
 - Automatic GPS guidance to stations
 - Blips for every station along the route
+- In-bus dashboard displaying route information and next station
+- Real-time distance tracking to the next station
+- Virtual passengers who board and exit at stations
+- Passenger count display on the dashboard
+- Financial rewards for each passenger who completes their journey
+- Total earnings display on the dashboard
 - Ability to open/close bus doors using the `K` key
 - Delete the bus with the `G` key
 - Automatically receive keys upon bus spawn